heysh/internet-tester/README.md

 ## Motivation

 Primarily, this has been inspired through experiencing an unstable ping during gaming.
-Whilst the game servers also trouble my friends' ping values, there are times where I am the only one affected by the issue.
+Whilst the game servers would also trouble my friends' ping values, there were times where I would be the only one affected by the issue.
 Hence, I determined that the cause of the problem was either the game servers, or my internet connection.

 Even though I didn't experience any hiccups or issues regarding my internet connection in other aspects of my internet usage, I was pretty confident that it was the culprit.
 Through the development and application of this program, I was able to measure and visualise my internet connection's latency at different times of the day and conclude that the issue originated from my internet connection.